-Situated in the up-market residential suburb of Nyali which lies north of the creek that separates Mombasa island from the North Coast, the 18-hole course here at Nyali Golf & Country Club is laid out over a 150-acre site that was once part of an estate that processed sisal for rope and twine production.
+Situated in the up-market residential suburb of Nyali which lies north of the creek separating Mombasa island from the North Coast, the 18-hole course here at Nyali Golf & Country Club is laid out over a 150-acre site that was once part of an estate processing sisal for rope and twine production.

 When the market declined for sisal in the 1940s, the owners of the property split the land up into housing plots, creating a 9-hole course as a recreational amenity for residents in 1958.
 When Nyali became a members’ club in 1974, its name was changed to Nyali Golf & Country Club and, within six years, the course had been extended to a full 18-hole layout.